gcallah/MiscWriting/VoiceOfCommunity/voices.md

 circumstances of the time and the place about which the question is being asked.
 There is no formula to be had that will eliminate the need for practical wisdom in deciding such matters.

+And what is the value of allowing these different voices into the conversation?
+For one, there is mere practical
-For instance, no society without a military community can survive entering into conflict with a society with one.
+utility: For instance, no society without a military community can survive entering into conflict with a society with one.
 So even pacifist ecological communities should recognizing that, without some form of military community sheltering them, their survival is precarious indeed.

 Or when society has been fractured by violent conflict among its members, the voice of the political community might need to become dominant, as it did with Hobbes and his